 And finally, the weather forecast.
-We are expecting a partially cloudy day with scattered showers, afternoon highs should range from 22 to 26 degrees Celsius.
-And a brief outlook for Monday and Tuesday: it should be much the same as on Sunday, partially cloudy with occasional showers, with highest daytime temperatures between 22 and 26 degrees Celsius.
+On Sunday. a cold front will start influencing weather in the Czech Republic.
+We are expecting a mostly cloudy day with scattered showers, afternoon highs should range from 18 to 22 degrees Celsius.
+The beginning of next week should be also cloudy with showers, with highest daytime temperatures around 15 degrees Celsius.

 And that's the end of the news.

 Country’s leading epidemiologist makes U-turn on strategy of herd immunity

 Fall in coronavirus reproduction number shows efficacy of strict measures

 How is coronavirus affecting Prague’s real estate market?

 Czech government loosens restrictions ahead of Easter, but masses and caroling strictly banned

 Coronavirus: Czech hospitals soon to get free ventilators thanks to crowdsourced IT project ‘Covid19CZ’